Why pot can be ‘clean’ but not organic — and what the certifications mean | Provided by Theorem Cannabis

 Most Read Stories

-“If there’s anything that applies to plant products, those compounds are concentrated, too, so it’s really important for people to be aware of what they’re putting in their bodies,” Win continues, explaining that the goal of companies like botanica is to offer customers the cleanest plant possible, regardless of whether they’re going to smoke it or consume it as an edible.
+“If there’s anything that applies to plant products, those compounds are concentrated, too, so it’s really important for people to be aware of what they’re putting in their bodies,” Win continues, explaining that the goal of companies like Botanica is to offer customers the cleanest plant possible, regardless of whether they’re going to smoke it or consume it as an edible.
 “One of the ways in which the Clean Green folks have gone above and beyond is their regular inspections of farms,” Win says.
 Although there are certain pesticides that have been Clean Green certified, Win says that many farms his company works with opt to not use any pesticides at all because they don’t want them in the life cycle of the plant.
 Instead, they focus on using predatory bugs to eat the pests on the plants.

 Clean Green isn’t the only logo to be aware of.
 Danielle Rosellion, owner and COO of Trail Blazin’ (the only Department of Health-compliant medical grade cannabis in Washington state), says it’s even more important for consumers to look for the DOH Compliance logo or the Testing Confidence logo.
 “Then you know things have been tested and they’ve tested clean,” Rosellion explains.
 “The rules are quite stringent when it comes to pesticide use, so if they have those logos you know they’re within the rules.”